-Airbus 2018 jet production on par with Boeing’s total when former CSeries jets are counted
+Bombardier acquisition leaves Airbus 2018 jet production on par with Boeing’s total

 That’s the first time in six years Boeing has won more orders than Airbus.

+According to Avitas estimates, the total value of Boeing’s 2018 orders, assuming standard discounts, is about $66 billion, while the Airbus orders are valued at about $42 billion.

-Still, the Bombardier acquisition and the addition of the A220 jets to the Airbus line-up clearly disturbs the balance between the two global aerospace giants.
+Still, the Bombardier acquisition and the addition of the A220 jets to the Airbus line-up clearly disturbs the production balance between the two global aerospace giants.

 While Boeing followed Airbus’s move by negotiating a similar deal with Embraer of Brazil to acquire its E-jet line-up of small narrowbodies, it awaits the approval of the Brazilian government and is not expected to close the acquisition until late in 2019.